Henry John Temple, 3rd Viscount Palmerston: Opposition: 1858–1859

 The Conservatives lacked a majority, and Russell introduced a resolution in March 1859 arguing for widening the franchise, which the Conservatives opposed but which was carried.
 Parliament was dissolved and a general election ensued, which the Whigs won.
-Palmerston rejected an offer from Disraeli to become Conservative leader, but he attended the meeting of 6 June 1859 in Willis's Rooms at St James Street, where the Liberal Party was formed.
+Palmerston rejected an offer from Disraeli to become Conservative leader, but he attended the meeting of 6 June 1859 in Willis's Rooms at St James's Street, where the Liberal Party was formed.
 The Queen asked Lord Granville to form a government, but although Palmerston agreed to serve under him, Russell did not.
 Therefore, on 12 June the Queen asked Palmerston to become prime minister.
 Russell and Gladstone agreed to serve under him.